0nix/ggj21/twine/evidence_questioning.md

 "Plausible culpability, Lieutenant Sessler."
 Bayer says with a stern tone.
 "Plausible culpability."

-"Excuse me, how many years have you been in service to the Ministry Sergeant Bayer?"
+"Do tell, how many years have you been in service to the Ministry Sergeant Bayer?"
 Sessler responds, offended.

 "Enough to have out ranked you, Lieutenant."
 Bayer says in low tones, unmoved by Sessler's accusations.

 ### No evidence presented

-Sessler and Bayer sit on a pregnant silence as you explain that, despite what the surveillance might suggest, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
+Sessler and Bayer sit in silence as you explain that, despite what the surveillance might suggest, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
 They appeared to be a perfectly normal, perfectly fine couple.

 "Agent, I'm sure that setting up an operation on such short notice is not something you may want to do every day," Bayer quizzes.
 "But, I find it hard to believe, even after two days of surveillance, that there was a complete lack of any evidence on either party under surveillance."

-"I find your lack of work to be disturbing at best, and worthy of being accused of constituting sabotage."
+"I find your lack of work to be disturbing at best.
+At worst, some would say it is perilously close to sabotage."
 Sessler added, growling like a dog.

 ### 2.1 Promotion

 You report on a subject of the investigation, Albert Hassel, reportedly getting promoted to Engineer Team Lead at the State Electronic Fabricator Plant no. 3, supervised by one Gerhart Kleiner.
 Electronic Fabricator Plant no. 3 currently produces boards and chip sets for the state's Official Computer Manufacture that provides support and tools to offices both domestic and in allied countries.
-While not absolutely critical, the Fabricator Plant is an important sector of enterprise in the State, and it's organizational structure is cleared and reviewed constantly by the Ministry itself.
+While not absolutely critical, the Fabricator Plant is an important sector of enterprise in the State, and its organizational structure is cleared and reviewed constantly by the Ministry itself.

 "Well, there you go Bayer."
 Sessler says with a bit of a grin.
 "You have been asking over and over for a justification for this surveillance operation on Hassel.
 I'd say this is it.
 If Division XX has a reason to direct further work on the newest member of Worker Management, I don't see why wouldn't we."

 Bayer furrows his brow, puzzled.
 "I get that, I get that."
 He mutters.
-"It's not clear to me that we have had this level of mid management, specially if it's something that..."
+"It's not clear to me how we have structured mid management in this area of industry, specially if it's something that..."
 He trails off in thought.

 "Specially if what, Sergeant?
 Be more specific, please."
 Sessler responds through gritted teeth.